 Together with architectural team A00, Tri’s co-owner (and Rob’s wife) Lara Drummond (neé Baumann), Rob has created something special at Tri over the two-year build.
 Eight villas, three with private pools and a further three rooms in the striking water tower, are nestled within the seven-acre site.

-I’d arrived at Tri Hotel after a long car journey from Sri Lanka’s hill country, a bit flustered from hours of endless traffic and very little food, yet within moments, I was fully relaxed.
+I’d arrived at Tri Hotel after a long car journey from Sri Lanka’s hill country on part of my two weeks in Sri Lanka travel itinerary, a bit flustered from hours of endless traffic and very little food, yet within moments, I was fully relaxed.
 Somehow, without any fuss or drama, my bags had been taken away, I’d freshened up with a cold towel and found myself sipping a sundowner while watching the dusk descend over the infinity pool and seemingly endless Koggala Lake.

 Over the course of the next few days, I realised those first moments went to the heart of why Tri is so special.
 There’s no ostentation, seemingly no effort, yet everything runs to perfection.